Brexit is already shaping facial recognition surveillance in the U.K.

 Tony Porter is the U.K.’s surveillance camera commissioner, a position created five years ago by parliament after the government recognized the ubiquitous nature of surveillance in the U.K.

-The unique title and role requires him to wear many hats.
+The unique role requires him to wear many hats.

-Porter, who sits on the Home Office’s biometrics advisory board, advises government ministers and local police and national law enforcement units on how to remain compliant with national legal guidelines, as well as courts and privacy bodies within the European Union.
+Porter, who sits on the Home Office’s biometrics advisory board, advises government ministers and local police and national law enforcement units on how to remain compliant with national legal guidelines, as well as advising courts and privacy bodies within the European Union.

-But his main job is to ensure police and government agencies comply with a set of 12 principles laid out in the surveillance camera code of practice, such as the need for clear rules and policies for surveillance camera use, the need to “safeguard against unauthorized access and use,” and setting policies and procedures before surveillance camera systems are installed.
+But his main job is to ensure police and government agencies comply with a set of 12 principles laid out in the surveillance camera code of practice, such as the need for clear rules and policies for surveillance camera use, steps to “safeguard against unauthorized access and use,” and implementation of policies and procedures before surveillance camera systems are installed.
 The principles derive their power in part from the U.K.’s Protection of Freedoms Act 2012.

-Non-compliance with the stated goals can be brought to court so a judge can decide if such footage can be used as evidence.
-That can have serious consequences, because the vast majority of homicide trials in the U.K. use CCTV footage as evidence, Porter said.
+Non-compliance with the stated goals can result in footage being brought to court, where a judge can decide whether it can be used as evidence.
+This can have serious consequences on cases, because the vast majority of homicide trials in the U.K. use CCTV footage as evidence, Porter said.

-Porter was unable to verify claims that the U.K. has the second largest number of surveillance cameras per capita in the world, but he pointed to a 2013 estimate that the U.K. has roughly 5 million surveillance cameras, a number that’s likely grown significantly with the proliferation of body cameras, drones, video doorbells, and cameras on vehicles.
+Porter was unable to verify claims that the U.K. has the second-largest number of surveillance cameras per capita in the world, but he pointed to a 2013 estimate that the U.K. has roughly 5 million surveillance cameras, a number that’s likely grown significantly with the proliferation of body cameras, drones, video doorbells, and cameras on vehicles.

-“The U.K. doesn’t have the same sensitivities to that kind of crime prevention than certainly other European countries have.
-Many academics and social commentators have put [that] down to the fact that in the UK, we’ve never been under the boot of a fascist dictatorship.
+“The U.K. doesn’t have the same sensitivities to that kind of crime prevention [that] certainly other European countries have.
+Many academics and social commentators have put [that] down to the fact that in the U.K., we’ve never been under the boot of a fascist dictatorship.
 The notion of surveillance to protect the community, as opposed to invading on its privacy, is more easily tolerated,” he said.

 Following a recent ruling by South Wales courts that found police use of facial recognition to be legal, Porter expects more law enforcement agencies in the U.K. to reassess their position and potentially begin their own trials.

-Porter expects the proliferation of facial recognition technology to make his job more difficult as “more bespoke or unique incidents of its use” come into play, its legitimacy is challenged, and more resources are called upon to provide advice.
-But he cautions against hyperbole, because, he says, law enforcement agencies tend to be responsive when told they aren’t complying with the 12 principles.
+Porter expects the proliferation of facial recognition technology to make his job more difficult, as “more bespoke or unique incidents of its use” come into play, the technology’s legitimacy is challenged, and advisory demands require additional resources.
+But he cautions against hyperbole when outlining the issues, saying law enforcement agencies tend to be responsive when told they aren’t complying with the 12 principles.

-“There are those people who step forward and scream from the rooftops that this is a chilling technology, [that] all is lost and the sky is falling, when actually you’ve got police services that are on their own volition saying ‘No, this isn’t right’ and stop.
-And the question I’d ask is would that happen in China, or would that happen in an oppressive state?
+“There are those people who step forward and scream from the rooftops that this is a chilling technology, [that] all is lost and the sky is falling, when actually you’ve got police services that are on their own volition saying ‘No, this isn’t right’ and [stopping].
+And the question I’d ask is ‘Would that happen in China?’ or ‘Would that happen in an oppressive state?’
 No, it wouldn’t,” he said.
 “What the public are calling for is a very clear regime of oversight in government so that they have assurance that you haven’t got private retail running off with watch lists and doing what they want with it.”

 Porter is also advising lawmakers to toughen oversight and pass or reform law to incorporate surveillance technology in general, not just facial recognition, because AI is evolving to be able to read people’s lips or identify them based on the way they walk, technology with the potential of being equally invasive.

-Brexit has become an obstacle for Home Office officials as well as the wider government, but that doesn’t mean things have been at a total standstill.
+Brexit has become an obstacle for Home Office officials, as well as the wider government, but that doesn’t mean things have been at a total standstill.

 “We’ve seen the requirement to have CCTV cameras in slaughterhouses passed last year, and whilst that’s important, and protecting pigs and animals is important, what I’ve been arguing for is the greater protection of humans, and I have called upon government to attend to this and ensure that the public is satisfied that the regulation is tight.
-We’re not there yet, but I’m confident that [if we] continue to support and advise ministers we will move towards having a code of practice that can manage these issues effectively,” Porter said.
+We’re not there yet, but I’m confident that [if we] continue to support and advise ministers, we will move toward having a code of practice that can manage these issues effectively,” Porter said.

-Citing recent moratoriums in Morocco and California, Porter called it an exciting time for policymakers in search of governance of surveillance technology and debate, but again warned against debate being driven by fear of dystopia.
+Citing recent facial recognition and surveillance moratoriums passed in Morocco and California, Porter called this an exciting time for policymakers in search of governance and discussion, but again warned against debate being driven by fear of dystopia.

-“I suppose my single clarion call would be let that be an intelligent, healthy debate, not drowned out by a shrill shriek of ‘this is an invasion of privacy,’ because properly managed, with proper oversight that reassures the public, then it could be argued that there could be some significant good that comes out of its use,” he said.
+“I suppose my single clarion call would be let that be an intelligent, healthy debate, not drowned out by a shrill shriek of ‘This is an invasion of privacy,’ because properly managed, with proper oversight that reassures the public, then it could be argued that there could be some significant good that comes out of its use,” he said.
 “But it has to be controlled.”

 Daragh Murray: Technology has to serve society